Celebrating Eleven Years Online...!

 The "Basic Technique" Of Controllable Pitch Propellers...

 Keep in mind that the technique I am about to describe is only possible to use in combination with a pyrometer in order to monitor the actual load on the engine.
-The reason for the pyro is that most marine engines can be overloaded and will therefore require that you monitor the pyrometer carefully.
-A pyrometer makes it possible to accurately gauge engine output.
+The reason for the pyro is that most marine engines can be overloaded and will therefore require that you monitor the exhaust temperature carefully using a pyrometer, which makes it possible to accurately gauge engine output.

-Even though at first a CP installation will seem to offer far too many choices...
-It will at first seem impossible to choose a specific pitch or rpm.
+At first a CP installation will seem to offer far too many choices...
 There are too many variables..!
+How can one choose the correct pitch or rpm..?
 After a bit of experience however, one will soon discover in a general way what works best in terms of the desired rpm and a range of pitch settings that work for the speed and weather conditions.
 The process is really fairly simple.

 Once an operator becomes a little more familiar with their CP installation, the rpm and pitch that favors a given condition, vessel loading, or speed through the water will be virtually automatic.
 Prior to that, the pitch and engine loading can be roughly dialed in as follows: